Journals Editor-in-Chief elections

 Eligibility

-At minimum, the ideal candidate needs to be an ARVO member, served on the Editorial Board of the journal of application and have at least three years of experience.
+At minimum, the ideal candidate needs to be an ARVO member, have served on the Editorial Board of the journal of application and have at least three years of experience.

 Selection process

-The ARVO EIC Nominating Committee will present a slate of candidates to the ARVO Board of Trustees in October 2020, with the online election following in spring 2021.
-The Editors-in-Chief will begin a transition in June 2021, with the official term of office Jan.
-1, 2023 through Dec.
-31, 2027.
+The ARVO EIC Nominating Committee will present a slate of candidates to the ARVO Board of Trustees in October 2025, with the online election following in spring 2026.
+The Editors-in-Chief will begin a transition in June 2026, with the official term of office Jan.
+1, 2028 through Dec.
+31, 2032.

-About the Editor-in-Chief position
+About the position

-ARVO’s EICs are elected by the ARVO voting membership every five years.
-As defined in ARVO’s bylaws, section 7, article 13, the EICs “…shall be responsible for the publication of ARVO's journals, Investigative Ophthalmology & Visual Science (IOVS), Journal of Vision (JOV), and Translational Vision Science & Technology (TVST) in accordance with policies and budgets adopted by the Board of Trustees; shall appoint editorial associates as required to assist in the selection of suitable articles for the journal; and shall present an annual report to the Board of Trustees and membership.”
+EICs are elected by the ARVO voting membership every five years.
+As defined in ARVO’s bylaws, section 7, article 13, the EICs “…shall be responsible for the publication of ARVO's journals, Investigative Ophthalmology & Visual Science (IOVS), Journal of Vision (JOV) and Translational Vision Science & Technology (TVST) in accordance with policies and budgets adopted by the Board of Trustees; shall appoint editorial associates as required to assist in the selection of suitable articles for the journal; and shall present an annual report to the Board of Trustees and membership.”

-Administrative
+• Administrative

 • Submits written report to Board of Trustees at least annually on state-of-the-journal and long-range plans for improvement and attends Board Meetings only on invitation